mithwick93/Gigabyte-M27Q-Settings-Controller/README.md

 2. Download the DMG file from [releases](https://github.com/mithwick93/Gigabyte-M27Q-Settings-Controller/releases) and open it.
 3. Drag the `Gigabyte M27Q Settings Controller.app` to the Applications folder.
+4. Run the application from Launchpad.
+In the first run, You might have to allow the application in Settings > Privacy & Security > Security section

 ## Development